City-building game: Beginnings of the genre

-Second boost in the popularity
+Later popularity

 1992 and 1993 saw the release of various games.
 Impressions Games was a British video game developer which created a series of historical city-building games starting from a blockbuster game which modeled cities in ancient Rome: Caesar.
 These games swapped radius-based “coverage” for agents (“walkers”; market ladies, priests, barbers, who physically deliver services along streets.
 The focus was now on street topology (loops, gates, choke points) and housing evolution (meeting tiered needs).
 Those games followed the style of Sim City over historical accuracy, such as including schools and hospitals, but not slavery.

 In 1993, The Settlers, which is set in medieval times and simulates a complex settlement and commerce system, which was revolutionary at the time.
 The Settlers turns the commerce into a watchable machine: woodcutter → sawmill → planks → building.
 Later entries add territory control and quality-of-life dashboards, but the core feature was observing supply lines.

+In 1994, Transport Tycoon was released, which focused on building bus, train, tram, and boat routes.
+Since its release, an open source updated version called Open Transport Tycoon Deluxe (or OpenTTD).

 The PC game Stronghold developed by Stormfront Studios, also appeared in 1993, and was advertised as "SimCity meets Dungeons & Dragons in 3D".
 Elves, humans and dwarves each built neighborhoods with unique architecture within the player's town.
 The title also had elements of real-time strategy games when enemies attacked the city, and the line between city-building and RTS games has often been blurred with this kind of hybrid title.
 True 3D graphics were not yet possible at that time, so the advertised 3D was actually a clever use of 2D graphics (an isometric projection) with mathematically generated terrain and overlaid bitmaps and sprites.

 The Anno series started in 1998 with the release of Anno 1602 and established a high level of detail in graphics as well as an intense commerce simulation and a distinct gameplay.
 Players juggle multi-island networks, shipping lanes, population classes with escalating needs, and specialization pressures (expeditions, influence, diplomacy).
 It blends resource micro-management with macro-level logistics, evolving over time to incorporate futuristic and industrial-age settings.